Hybrid Querying Over Relational Databases and Large Language Models: Evaluation

 \subsection{Experiment Configurations}

-We evaluate HQDL on several OpenAI models (i.e., GPT-3.5 Turbo and GPT-4 Turbo) with the Batch API.
-In all requests, we set the temperature to 0 and the maximum tokens to 3000.
+We evaluate HQDL and Hybrid Query UDFs on several OpenAI models (i.e., GPT-3.5 Turbo and GPT-4 Turbo) via OpenAI api calls.
+In all requests, we set the temperature to 0.

 \introparagraph{Few Shots Demonstrations.} In the few-shot prompts, we provide static examples randomly selected from the original database.
-In addition, we added a prefix before the examples to indicate the number of examples provided before the target data entry (i.e., /* k examples are provided before the target data entry */).
+For HQDL, the few shots demonstrations are organized as static rows.
+In Hybrid Query UDFs, the few shots demonstrations are organized as a natural language question, an example database key, and the answer to the natural language question on the example database key (e.g., question: What is the driver code, key: Lewis Hamilton, and answer: HAM).